Past-The-War-Earth/the-struggle-continues-anew.xyz/Simulation-Outline.md

 Simulation will consist of 3 parts:

 I.  Selection  screen with picking commanders of squad, platoon, company, battalion and regiment.
 Squad level is to be disabled.
-They should be represented by a frontal animated visual of the commanders, with the realistic animation the 4 platoon and up commanders and a still squad commander.
-Shown in reverse order in reverse order of the video fragment of WWII company commanders and distinguished private.
-Duplicating the same feel of an alike situation for non-lethal, not-mutilating, no serious risk of severe injury (keeping in mind possibility of lance breaking for upper command and captains in HQs, See II.1) version (no physical or character resemblance):
+They should be represented by a frontal animated visual of the commanders in an manner alike the setting in the example below (reverse the example's possibly hinted at top-down order).
+Match the same feel of an alike situation for non-lethal, not-mutilating, no serious risk of severe injury (keeping in mind possibility of lance breaking for upper command and captains in HQs, See II.1) version (no physical or character resemblance):

 https://past-the-war-earth.pages.dev/notes/Dedicated_to_all_combatants_of_WWII-Lest_we_forget-we_are_all_first_and_foremost_humans